Learn how to make the perfect salted caramel sauce without the need for a sugar thermometer! Only 4 ingredients and it takes less that 15 minutes!

 - 125 g unsalted butter

-- 125 g thickened cream not light cream
+- 125 g thickened or double cream see notes

-- Place your butter into a saucepan over a low heat.
+- Place the butter into a saucepan over a low heat.
 Allow it to slowly melt, while stirring occasionally.

 - When the butter has completely melted, add the brown sugar and the cream.